 Six states, including New York, sue to put rule back in place

-New York, New Jersey, Massachusetts, Maryland, Illinois and Minnesota have filed a federal lawsuit to prevent the rollback of the 2016 rule.
-They consider the electronic submission of the detailed information to be “an essential tool” for tracking workplace hazards.
+New York, New Jersey, Massachusetts, Maryland, Illinois, and Minnesota have filed a federal lawsuit to prevent the rollback of the 2016 rule.
+They consider the electronic submission of detailed information to be “an essential tool” for tracking workplace hazards.

 They say that when the rule was adopted in 2016, worker privacy was taken into account.
 Even the detailed reports contain no personally identifiable information.
 The states call OSHA’s defense of the change illogical and unjustified.

 Do you think submitting forms electronically — forms they are already required to complete — is unduly burdensome for large employers?
 Or does the potential for increased worker safety and health justify the collection of this data?